DRESS: Disentangled Representation-based Self-Supervised Meta-Learning for Diverse Tasks: Methodology

 \subsection{Task Diversity based on Class Partitions}

 In DRESS, different encoders with different embedding spaces could be used to construct tasks.
-Correspondingly, we advocate for a task diversity metric that is not tied to any specific embedding space, but is instead linked to the original input space.
-Specifically, we introduce a task diversity metric based on the task's class partitions.
+Correspondingly, we advocate for a task diversity metric that is not tied to any specific embedding space, but is directly linked to the original input space, unlike metrics such as Task2Vec.
+We introduce a task diversity metric based on task class partitions.
 Consider two classification tasks defined on the same inputs as in \Cref{fig:partition_overlap}.
 Each task partitions the dataset based on class identities.
-The similarity between the two tasks can be measured by the similarity between their respective partitions.
+The similarity between the tasks can be measured by the similarity between their respective partitions.